Unravelling Mathieu Moonshine: The module and its parts

 \subsubsection{The action of $M_{24}$ on $\mathcal{B}$: the first moonshine}

 Let $g$ denote a symplectic automorphism of $K3$ of order $N$.
 Using the identification of the heterotic string as a NS5-brane wrapping $K3$, we can track the action of $g$ to the fields in the 1+1 dimensional CFT of the heterotic string.
 In particular, one can show that $g$ acts as a permutation of the 24 chiral bosons.
-Following the work of Mukai\cite{Mukai:1988}, it was shown in ref. \cite{Govindarajan:2009qt} that the possible conjugacy classes are those of $M_{24}$ that reduce to conjugacy classess of $M_{23}$. $M_{24}$ has precisely eight such conjugacy classes that we list in Table \ref{cycleshapes}.
+Following the work of Mukai\cite{Mukai:1988}, it was shown in ref. \cite{Govindarajan:2009qt} that the possible conjugacy classes are those of $M_{24}$ that reduce to conjugacy classess of $M_{23}$ and order$(g)\leq8$ (and other conditions not stated here). $M_{24}$ has precisely eight such conjugacy classes that we list in Table \ref{cycleshapes}.
+As mentioned earlier, there exists symmetries of the $K3$ sigma model that are not symplectic automorphisms and do lead to other conjugacy classes that are not in the Table \ref{cycleshapes}.

 A straightforward computation (not explicitly shown in ref. \cite{Govindarajan:2009qt} but given in ref. \cite[see Appendix A]{Govindarajan:2010fu}) leads to the following result:

 where $\rho$ is the conjugacy class of $g$ and $g_\rho(\tau)$ is the $\eta$-product given by the map